What is the role of sebaceous glands?

 4. Clay masks

-5. Using a retinoid
+5. Use of a retinoid

-6. Application of hot compresses
+6. Application of warm compresses

-7. Professional Treatments
+7. Professional treatments

-• Microdermabrasion : This treatment exfoliates the skin using a special device to remove dead cells and clean pores.
+- Microdermabrasion: This treatment exfoliates the skin using a special device to remove dead cells and clean pores.

 8. Maintain good hydration

-• Use non-comedogenic moisturizers : Even oily skin needs hydration.
+- Use non-comedogenic moisturizers: Even oily skin needs hydration.
 Choose lightweight products that won't clog pores.

 9. Control of hormonal factors

-10. Avoid touching your face
+10. Avoid touching the face